maurograndaoramos/myDjangoapp/README.md

 - Poetry for Dependency Management: Utilizes Poetry to manage library dependencies, enhancing the security and consistency across developments.

 **Planned App Features:**
-1. **CLI for data management:** Either via native Django command line or using Click, to add "Questions" and "Answers" to the database of available Oracle tables
+    - `CLI for data management:` Either via native Django command line or using Click, to add "Questions" and "Answers" to the database of available Oracle tables
-2. **User authentication:** Allowing access user "Characters" and "Sessions"
+    - `User authentication:` Allowing user access to stored "Characters" and "Sessions"

 ## Installation